CarolineL-Analyst/erp-bi-scoping-framework/README.md

 ## The through-line

-One principle runs through every piece: **make predictable downstream errors difficult or impossible by construction, rather than relying on documentation alone.** Where a downstream mistake could happen, the design closes it off in the data itself — judged values and displayed values cannot disagree; container and data-quality rows carry null metrics so they cannot be swept into a rate; anything uncertain is made visible and held out of the numbers rather than guessed.
-The same discipline extends past the query: each definition states the operational preconditions it depends on and a governance loop for changes, so data-quality risks are addressed upstream wherever possible, rather than discovered only after dashboard delivery.
+One principle runs through every piece: **make predictable downstream errors difficult or impossible by construction, rather than relying on documentation alone.**

+Where a downstream mistake could happen, the design closes it off in the data itself.
+Judged values and displayed values cannot disagree; structurally ambiguous and contradictory source-evidence rows carry null metrics, while authoritative statuses and inclusion controls keep non-eligible rows out of the affected performance measures.
+Other uncertainty is surfaced and either handled under a documented conservative rule or excluded from the affected measure rather than guessed.

+The same discipline extends past the query: each definition states the operational preconditions it depends on and a governance loop for changes, so data-quality risks are addressed upstream wherever possible rather than discovered only after dashboard delivery.

 ---